 Joint Council 25 Training Facility (click for info)

 Elmhurst Chicago Stone

 During this "Stay-at-Home" order Local 673 understands that many of our Members have been deemed "Essential Workers" and will continue providing services that the public depends on.
 Local 673 has requested from companies what precautions they are taking for the safety of our Members in accordance with the guidelines from OSHA & the CDC and what safety items they are supplying to our Members that are required to work during this current situation.
 Local 673 Members safety is the highest priority during this pandemic, please use all precautions while working to remain safe and healthy.
 As this situation continues to change we will keep you informed.

-The Local will remain open but will be CLOSED to visitors.
+The Local will remain open but will be CLOSED to visitors beyond the vestibule.
+Dues payments and other business will be conducted at the window inside the vestibule.
+For Members safety only ONE PERSON AT A TIME will be allowed inside.
 Please call the Local or your Business Agent with any questions you may have.
 Stay safe Brothers and Sisters.

 A big THANK YOU to our "Essential Worker" Brothers and Sisters!!
 To see them in action click HERE